astewartau/biql/docs/cli.md

 ## Arguments

 ### QUERY
-The BQL query string to execute.
+The BIQL query string to execute.
 Can be quoted or unquoted:

 ```bash
 # Simple queries (no quotes needed)